2024 Fisker Ocean

 7.5/10

 Though quick, the Ocean isn't all that fun to drive, as shown in our testing.
-That being said, there's something about the Ocean that gives it presence.
+That being said, there's something about the Ocean that gives it a presence.
 Its styling draws the eye and draws curiosity from bystanders.
 And the California mode found on Ultra and Extreme models, where all of the vehicle's glass drops except the windshield (including the rear glass and roof), is a neat party trick.
 So is the rotating center screen.
+Unfortunately, supply chain issues could result in a delay of replacement parts, or mean no parts at all, so that alone introduces risk in just driving the car.

 Which Ocean does Edmunds recommend?

-We'd recommend the midgrade Ultra trim level for most buyers.
+If we aren't flashing the warning signs brightly enough and you somehow still want a Fisker Ocean, the midgrade Ultra trim level is the best way to go.
 It comes with the more powerful dual-motor all-wheel drive and the larger 113-kWh battery pack.
-You do lose out on the rotating central screen and the ELS sound system (among a few other features), but you still get the range and brisk acceleration of the Extreme and that gives the Ultra some added value compared to the top trim.
+You do lose out on the rotating central screen and the ELS sound system (among a few other features), but you still get the range and brisk acceleration of the Extreme.

 Compare 2024 Fisker Ocean trim levels